 Deborah Brown Robinson

-Deborah Brown Robinson is currently the assistant to the Dean of Faculty at The Kinkaid School.
+Deborah Brown Robinson is currently the assistant to the Interim Head of School at The Kinkaid School.
 Previously, she worked as a natural gas buyer for Transcontinental Gas Pipe Line Corporation and as a patient liaison for Dr. Hazim J. Safi, chairman and chief of cardiothoracic and vascular surgery at the University of Texas Health Science Center-Houston.
 Ms. Robinson holds a B.A. from the University of Texas at Austin.
 Her volunteer activities include past president of the Junior League of Houston, past president, board member and nominating chair of the Association of Junior Leagues International Inc., immediate past chair and current board member of The Gladney Center for Adoption, president of the Kappa Kappa Gamma Alumnae Association of Houston, board member of The Health Museum and fundraising positions for numerous Houston-area charities.
 Ms. Robinson and her family are members of St. Martin's Episcopal Church in Houston where Debbie is a member of the Altar Guild.

 The Rev. Neil Alan Willard